nehaaa789/data-analytics-/README.md

 ## 🛠️ Tools & Technologies:
 - Python
 - Pandas, NumPy
-- Matplotlib, Seaborn
+- Seaborn
-- Jupyter Notebook

 - PowerPoint

 ## 📎 Project Status:
 ✅ Completed and submitted for Review 1.

 ## 📌 How to Run:
-1. Open the notebook in Jupyter or VS Code.
+1. Open the notebook in VS Code.
 2. Run all cells to see the full preprocessing and EDA steps.
 3. Review the charts and observations.